In a life filled with meaning and accomplishment, Michelle Obama has emerged as one of the most iconic and compelling women of our era.

 In her memoir, a work of deep reflection and mesmerizing storytelling, Michelle Obama invites readers into her world, chronicling the experiences that have shaped her—from her childhood on the South Side of Chicago to her years as an executive balancing the demands of motherhood and work, to her time spent at the world’s most famous address.

 Of course, Michelle was still working as a lawyer when she was given the task of mentoring a young man named Barack Obama and he immediately irked her by being late but it was obvious from the start he was a charmer.
 There’s a lot of warm humour as Michelle describes the things about Barack that used to drive her crazy but her admiration for him never falters.
-After marriage and the birth of their children, it becomes increasingly clear Barack’s ambitions are becoming political and Michelle is very honest about how that is going to affect her family.
-Like a lot of working mothers, Michelle found it hard to balance her work with her family, particularly with an increasingly absent husband, and she talks about how that affected her marriage.
+After marriage and the birth of their children, it becomes increasingly clear Barack’s ambitions are becoming political and Michelle is very honest about how worried she was about the effect it would have on her family.
+Like a lot of working mothers, Michelle found it hard to balance work with family, particularly with an increasingly absent husband, and she talks about how that affected the stability of her marriage.

 As their time in the White House comes to an end, Michelle talks about saying their goodbyes to the staff who had become like family and why she will never forgive Donald Trump for putting her family in danger.
 When Michelle lists all the things they achieved during her husband’s two terms, it’s quite disheartening to realise most of it has been dismantled so I can only imagine how they feel watching it all.
 While Becoming may not delve very deeply into personal territory in the way some biographies do, it is still a very satisfying read and the Netflix documentary is also a good companion piece.